Frederick Joseph (author): Writing

+His essays and commentary have appeared in publications including The Boston Globe, Essence, HuffPost, Adweek, and Cosmopolitan.

 Books

 The Black Friend: On Being A Better White Person

 In December 2020, Candlewick Press released Frederick Joseph's first book, The Black Friend: On Being A Better White Person.
 The book discusses racism and was written as a tool for White people to better understand problematic behavior.

 Patriarchy Blues: Reflections on Manhood

 In May 2022, Harper Perennial released Frederick's second book, Patriarchy Blues: Reflections on Manhood, which examines the culture of masculinity from the perspective of a Black man.
 It was an instant New York Times Best Seller and includes a collection of essays, poems, and short reflections on the concept of toxic masculinity and the experiences of men, particularly those of color.
 Joseph's personal and cultural standpoints on fatherhood, stereotypes, and what it means to be a man were his inspiration for this book.
 This autobiography discusses topics related to misogyny, homophobia, and transphobia.

 Better Than We Found It: Conversations to Help Save The World

 In Fall 2022, Candlewick Press released Frederick and Porsche Joseph‘s book, Better Than We Found It: Conversations to Help Save The World.
 This young adult nonfiction serves as a guide to social and political progressivism, and covers issues related to climate change, health care, economic inequality, and gun violence.